grafana/tempo-operator/docs/api.md

+NOTE: currently this field is not considered.
 The resources are split in between components.
 Tempo operator knows how to split them appropriately based on grafana/tempo/issues/1540.

 <table>
     <thead>